pablocnds/My-DeepLearning-MNIST/README.md

 # My-DeepLearning-MNIST

-Original Deep Learning architecture using the MNIST number dataset with PyTorch.
+Deep Learning model using the MNIST number dataset with PyTorch.

+Designed with trial and tuning, reaches over 98% accuracy (SOTA is 99.79%).

-The purpose of this repository is to try to prove my fundamental knowledge in Deep Learning architectures and knowledge of PyTorch.
+The purpose of this repository is to try to prove my (limited) knowledge in Deep Learning architectures and PyTorch.